 It has been concluded that any issues of concern that have been raised can be satisfactorily addressed through the assessment of reserved matters applications, the provision of new facilities, and the provision of new infrastructure by way of financial contributions.
-The development would have an adverse impact on the surrounding landscape in terms of the loss of openness and harm to rural character.
-However these impacts need to be balanced against the wider benefits of the development listed above.
-It has also been concluded that in the circumstances of this case, very special circumstances have been demonstrated to justify the inappropriate development in the small areas of the site that are in the Green Belt.
+It has also been concluded that very special circumstances have been demonstrated to justify the inappropriate development in the small areas of the site that are in the Green Belt.

-In the particular circumstances of this application, it is not considered that the adverse impacts on the landscape and rural area significantly and demonstrably outweigh the benefits of the development.
 The development is considered to comply with all current Local Plan policies aside from RAP1, which the NPPF advises cannot carry any weight.
 Furthermore the development is considered to comply with the policies of the NPPF, taken as a whole.
 The presumption in favour of sustainable development carries substantial weight, as does the contribution the development would make to the provision of housing to meet the needs of the District.
 The allocation of this site for housing in the Draft Local Plan also carries some weight.
 It is therefore concluded that planning permission should be granted.